braneproject/rfcs/text/0000-custom-fetch-handler.md

 The `FetchObject` is basically a [ponyfill](https://github.com/sindresorhus/ponyfill) to [`ServiceWorkerGlobalScope`](https://w3c.github.io/ServiceWorker/#serviceworkerglobalscope-interface).
 It has intentionally similar interface to it to get better interoperability.

-The `fetch` method should be called for making network request same as the Fetch API, but can be intercepted by event listeners.
+The `fetch` method makes network request same as the [Fetch API], but can be intercepted by event listeners.
+It should append the result promise to the extend lifecycle promises if `{ keepalive: true }` passed.

+The `sendBeacon` method transmits data to url same as the [Beacon API], but can be intercepted by event listeners.
+It should append the result promise to the extend lifecycle promises.

-The `drainExtendLifecyclePromises` method should return promises passed by `event.wailUntil(p)` inside of event listeners, and cleanup.
+The `drainExtendLifecyclePromises` method should returns extend lifecycle promises made by `event.waitUntil(...)`, `sendBeacon(...)`, fetch with `{ keepalive: true }`, etc. And cleanup the promises.

 ### Usage